bkesk/embeddingAFQMC/README.md

 - make_embedding_H:
   - no need to return number of Cholesky vectors

+- cholesky:
+  - add ability to use comlpex-valued orbitals

 - `legacy` branch:
   - update tools for analyzing local orbitals for `main` branch